 SENIOR MANAGER, WWF ANTARCTIC PROGRAM

 - What is a marine protected area (MPA)?

 An MPA is an area designated and effectively managed to protect marine ecosystems, processes, habitats and species.
 MPAs include marine reserves, ocean sanctuaries, no-take zones, marine parks and marine managed areas.
 The level of protection and range of activities allowed or prohibited varies according to the MPA.

 - The 2012 United Nations Conference on Sustainable Development committed to conserve 10% of marine areas through effectively and equitably managed, ecologically representative and well-connected systems of protected areas by 2020.

 - CCAMLR committed to create a representative system of MPAs by 2012.
 The area now managed by CCAMLR covers around 10% of the Earth's surface.
-However, just 0.29% of this area is protected in one large MPA in the Southern Ocean, south of the South Orkney Islands.
+However, just 4.6% of this area is protected with two MPAs in the Southern Ocean, one in the Ross Sea, the other south of the South Orkney Islands.